 What is narcolepsy?

 Narcolepsy is a chronic neurological disorder affecting the part of your brain that regulates sleep.
-As a result, you can experience excessive daytime sleepiness and a sudden loss of muscle control (called cataplexy), often triggered by strong emotions.
-As a result, you may fall asleep during normal daytime activities such as working, studying, or driving.
-While these episodes can be brief, lasting just a few seconds, it can make many normal activities dangerous and disrupt your normal daily life.
+As a result, you can experience excessive daytime sleepiness and a sudden loss of muscle control (called cataplexy) causing you to fall asleep during normal daytime activities such as working or studying.
+These episodes are often triggered by strong emotions.
+And while they can be brief, lasting just a few seconds, they can be frightening, embarrassing, and cause serious disruption in your life.

 The effects of narcolepsy

-Physical well-being and safety - Many ordinary daily activities, such as cooking or walking, can become very dangerous if you fall asleep or lose muscle control unexpectedly
+Physical well-being and safety.
+Many ordinary daily activities, such as cooking or walking, can become very dangerous if you fall asleep or lose muscle control unexpectedly.

-Mental health - Narcolepsy can disrupt your life to the extent that it may lead to depression and anxiety.
+Mental health.
+Narcolepsy can disrupt your life to the extent that it may lead to depression and anxiety.

-Memory and attention - Narcolepsy may cause you to have problems remembering things and concentrating, creating more disruption to your daily activities.
+Memory and attention.
+Narcolepsy may cause you to have problems remembering things and concentrating, creating more disruption to your daily activities.

-Signs and symptoms of narcolepsy
+Signs and symptoms

 Two of the most common narcolepsy symptoms—excessive daytime sleepiness and cataplexy—are often connected to your emotional state.
 You may tend to exhibit these symptoms when you experience intense emotions, such as laughter, sadness, surprise, or frustration.